 With the introduction of countless age-defying and innovative facial rejuvenation techniques, there are now a plethora of options for candidates to choose from—making the choice that much more difficult.
 Varying price ranges, recovery times, longevity of the results, maintenance frequency, as well as the skills of the facial plastic surgeon in question must all factor into this decision.
-When it comes to revitalizing the look and feel of your face, dermal fillers or a fat transfer are the two most obvious nonsurgical options.
+When it comes to revitalizing the look and feel of your face, dermal fillers or a fat transfer (fat grafting) are the two most obvious nonsurgical options.

 But how do you know which one is the right choice for you?
 To help you decide, we’ve provided a helpful guide that illustrates the techniques used as well as the advantages and disadvantages of both procedures.
 Before making the decision, though, we encourage you to consult with a qualified facial plastic surgeon such as Dr. Andres Gantous at Toronto Facial Plastic Surgery.

 What Are Dermal Fillers?

 Dermal fillers—which are also referred to as injectable fillers, injectables, or just fillers—are soft tissue liquid serums that are injected directly into the skin to fill areas that exhibit volume loss and smooth out wrinkles, fine lines, and crow’s feet.
 Dermal fillers are a temporary cosmetic solution that can be used to reduce the signs of aging on the face and produce a smoother, more youthful looking result.
 Although dermal fillers are temporary and will eventually be absorbed by the body, they contain hyaluronic acid—a substance that’s naturally produced by the body and that facilitates collagen production in the skin.